 - The drive takes around two hours one way.
 It is a hilly terrain, with winding roads.

-- Chale La is absolutely the last point that is allowed if your have permit for Thimphu and Paro.
+- Chale La is absolutely the last point that is allowed if you have permit for Thimphu and Paro.
 Beyond this point, it is Haa valley, and it calls for a special permit.
 In case you are confused about the geographical limit of your permit, here is a rule of thumb: if you have got your permit from Phuentsholing-Jaigaon border, it is applicable for Paro and Thimphu ONLY.
-For any where beyond, you need to apply again at Thimphu.
+For anywhere beyond, you need to apply again at Thimphu.

 - It is quite windy atop the hill.
 You might need a jacket with you.